SHW

 Valuation Analysis: Is SHW Overvalued?

-Given the company's positive net income, the primary valuation metric is the Price-to-Earnings (PE) ratio.
-SHW trades at a trailing PE of 31.08x, which is elevated, but the forward PE is notably lower at 22.62x, indicating the market expects a significant recovery in earnings over the next twelve months.
-Compared to sector averages, SHW's valuation presents a mixed picture: its trailing PE of 31.08x is above typical specialty chemical peers, while its Price-to-Sales ratio of 3.39x and EV/EBITDA of 21.42x also suggest a premium, justified by its market-leading position and strong brand but challenged by near-term cyclical headwinds.
-Historically, the current trailing PE of 31.08x sits below the stock's own 5-year peak multiples seen during the 2021-2022 period (often above 40x) but is above the lows seen during market stress, suggesting the stock is in the mid-to-lower range of its historical valuation band, pricing in some pessimism but not extreme distress.
+Given the company's consistent profitability with positive net income, the primary valuation metric selected is the Price-to-Earnings (PE) ratio.
+The trailing PE ratio is elevated at 31.08x, while the forward PE is notably lower at 22.70x, indicating the market expects a meaningful recovery in earnings over the next twelve months.
+Compared to industry averages, Sherwin-Williams trades at a significant premium; its trailing PE of 31.08x is well above typical specialty chemical peers, and its Price-to-Sales ratio of 3.39x and EV/EBITDA of 21.42x also suggest a premium valuation justified by its market-leading position and strong brand.
+Historically, the current trailing PE of 31.08x sits below the stock's own recent historical highs seen in Q1 2025 (43.21x) and Q4 2024 (44.73x), but remains above the lower end of its multi-year range observed in 2022 and 2023, suggesting the valuation has compressed but may not yet be at bargain levels relative to its own history.

 PE